alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 draft: false
 weight: 1
 ---
-![bar_chart] (/images/posts/coaches/thumbnail.png)
+![coach_faces] (/images/posts/coaches/thumbnail.png)

 ### Introduction

 At a Sloan Sports Analytic Conference, Zach Lowe raised a question that had been on my mind for a while: "We have all these metrics for players, when will we make some for coaches?"
 It had been quite evident to me, from [playing professionally](https://www.asia-basket.com/Lebanon/basketball-National-Team.asp?Age=18&Year=2010), that some coaches are able to elevate team performance more than others.
 But the analytics community has yet to come up with a metric that systematically captures that.
 So, I've set out to fill this gap.

 The project started as I was completing my Master's in Applied Economics, during which I happened to read a number of academic papers on sports economics.
-I came across [a paper] on the impact of managers in the German Bundesliga(https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) and decided to replicate the analysis on NBA coaches.
-I soon realized that the NBA was an ideal environment for two main reasons:
+I came across [a paper](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760)  on the impact of managers in the German Bundesliga, and decided to replicate the analysis on NBA coaches.
+I soon realized that the NBA was an ideal environment for two reasons:

 1. **We are able to capture player quality pretty well.** Thanks to advanced performance metrics such as Win Shares, VORP, BPM.. etc,  we can control for roster quality more accurately than in soccer.